rbm4/apocalipsebr-zomboid-patches/README.md

 The launcher will ask:

 1. **Select a version** - type the number matching your server's game build.
-2. **Path to your Project Zomboid installation** - paste either the folder path or the full path to `projectzomboid.jar`.
-Both work:
+2. **Path to your Project Zomboid installation** - paste the path to the folder that contains `ProjectZomboid64.json`.
+On a default Linux server install that is:
    ```
-   /opt/pzserver/java
+   /opt/pzserver
    ```
-   or
+   You can also paste the full path to the JSON file itself and the script will use its parent folder:
    ```
-   /opt/pzserver/java/projectzomboid.jar
+   /opt/pzserver/ProjectZomboid64.json
    ```
+   > **Note:** Do **not** point to the `java/` subfolder.
+The launcher needs the parent directory where `ProjectZomboid64.json` lives.
 3. **Which patch to apply** - type `0` for all patches, or a number for one.

 The script compiles and deploys automatically.
 When done you will see: